NEXT STEPS AFTER GRADUATION: INTERNATIONAL GRADUATE STUDENTS

 After submitting your post-graduation work permit application, you may start working on a full-time basis only if you meet certain eligibility requirements set by Immigration, Refugees and Citizenship Canada (IRCC).
 If you don’t meet those requirements, you must wait to receive your work permit first before starting or resuming work.

-A few reminders about applying for a post-graduation work permit application:
+A few reminders about applying for a post-graduation work permit:

 Closely monitor any changes or possible extensions to the current travel restrictions and exemptions